ProFeel Life International

 Glycine acts as an inhibitory neurotransmitter in the spinal cord and brainstem, which accounts for its calming properties.
 It also modulates the activity of NMDA receptors involved in cognitive processes.

-1200 mg represents a physiologically significant dosage, complementary to the daily dietary intake estimated between 1.5 and 3 g.
+1200 mg is a physiologically significant dosage, complementary to the daily dietary intake estimated between 1.5 and 3 g.

 Citrate